Jarichi/Mysteries-of-Rankhra/README.md

 - Deities
 Contains information about the divine powers that influence the world.

 - Locations and NPCs
-Divided into folders per location, which describe contents in thes
+Divided into folders per location, which describe contents in these locations.

+- Natura
+Contains general information about flora, fauna and others.